-Another shocker has been the employment of what to many were viewed as occupation troops hiding their identities.
-Rumors abounded for a few day until Politico ran a full disclosure on the army of before now out of sight Federal police forces, basically hidden from the American people.
+Another shocker has been the employment of what to many was viewed as occupation troops hiding their identities.
+Rumors abounded for a few days until Politico ran a full disclosure on the army of before now out-of-sight Federal police forces, basically hidden from the American people.
 I just happened upon the article way down the page when it should have been near the top.

 It starts with 132,000 in the DC area, 13 divisions, and then balloons from there, spreading out across the country, where almost every federal department seems to have its own hugely expensive police force.
 The article is a must read, save, and print out for everybody, a deep dive into the belly of the beast.